antongollbo123/hemnet_housing/README.md

 (3) When the data has been cleaned and additional data has been added through the Yelp API, EDA begins

-(4) After EDA is done, regression modelling is done to see if the price of a location can be somewhat correctly predicted with regression models
+(4) After EDA is done, regression modelling is done to see if the price of a location can be somewhat correctly predicted with regression models.
+The second goal is also to see what featur